hmcts/em-hrs-api/README.md

 Reverse the import layout settings / modify until the checkstyle passes Uncheck "Comment at first column"

+---

-The Below is taken from the spring boot template readme (https://github.com/hmcts/spring-boot-template/):
+The Below is copied verbatim from the spring boot template readme at time of project setup (https://github.com/hmcts/spring-boot-template/):

 # Spring Boot application template